 - Enrich the residential experience once Scholars return home.

-The third component of the programme is a volunteer mentoring programme.
+The third component of the programme is a voluntary Mentoring Programme.
 The purpose of this component is to:

 - Give Scholars in residence space for one-on-one reflection, advice and growth;

-- Enrich and support the journey of Scholars in their year-in-residence beyond the group gatherings.
+- Enrich and support the growth journey of Scholars in their year-in-residence beyond the group gatherings.